 - Contractors who want to track materials usage: In addition to the great job costing features, QuickBooks Contractor includes the same inventory features as the base edition of QuickBooks Premier.
 Materials returned from a job site can be recorded as inventory so that your project managers can plan to use them on the next job instead of ordering unnecessary materials.

 QuickBooks Contractor Edition Is Not a Good Fit For

 - Cloud accounting: Your business might require some of the accounting functions to be done in the field.
 For instance, your construction business might want a repair technician to be able to issue invoices in the field.
 QuickBooks Online is a better fit if this is a major priority.

-If QuickBooks Premier Contractor Edition is not a good fit for your business, read our guide to the best small business accounting software.
+If QuickBooks Premier Contractor Edition isn’t a good fit for your business, read our guide to the best small business accounting software.

 QuickBooks Contractor Pricing

 The contractor edition is available for the same price as the base edition of QuickBooks Premier.
-QuickBooks Premier Contractor Edition can be purchased as either a one-time purchase or an annual subscription.
+QuickBooks Premier Contractor Edition is now available as an annual subscription.

 Free Maintenance Updates

 Online Data Backups